moaraio/SS-self-hosting/README.md

 #### Step 4: Review and Create User

-1. Review the details of the user and make sure the correct policies are attached: `AmazonS3FullAccess` and `AmazonDynamoDBFullAccess`.
+1. Review the details of the user and make sure the correct policies are attached: `AmazonS3FullAccess` and `AmazonAthenaFullAccess`.
 2. Click **Create User**.

 #### Step 5: Add programatic access to the user